 Buying a webcam is like buying a used car.
 It can turn out to be a lemon or your “old reliable”.
-Even if one was bought second hand, my list of the best webcams does not include any lemons.
+Even if you bought a used cam, my list of the best webcams will not include any lemons.

 In the last decade, video chatting and video publishing has skyrocketed.
 And although most online videos must be downloaded before viewing, live streaming videos are also very popular.